 - Pour the olive oil on the pineapples and vegetables.

-- Set the vegetable first.
+- Start with the vegetable first.
 Grill them on each side for about 2 minutes.
-Don't overcook just to look like they are crunchy.
-The black-overcooked-looking parts of a grilled food is unhealthy.
+Don’t overcook them, as it’s unhealthy.
+You want them to be crunchy.

 - Transfer to a plate.

-- Next, set the pineapples over the grill.
-Cook each side for a minute and transfer them to a plate.
+- Set the pineapples over the grill.
+Cook each side for a minute and transfer them onto a plate.

-- Lastly, of course, grill the chicken.
-Cook each side for about 2 minutes or until they appear done.
+- Lastly, grill the chicken.
+Cook each side for about 2 minutes or until it appears to be done.

 - Set it aside for 5 minutes before slicing.
-If they are ready to serve, incorporate the rice to each bowl.
+If the dish is now ready to serve, add the rice to each bowl.

-Lay the grilled chicken, veggies, and pineapple respectively on top.
+Lay the pineapple on top of the grilled chicken and veggies.
 Pour an ample amount of sauce on top.
-If you want, you can sprinkle bits of toasted coconut.
+If you want, you can sprinkle on bits of toasted coconut.

-There you go, a Hawaiian-styled recipe that every member of the family will love summer has been approaching quickly.
-You now know what to prepare for some picnic or family getaway in the beach.
-From kids to kids at heart, they will enjoy the mixture of a little bit of sweetness and a little bit of spice!
-Grilled Hawaiian chicken teriyaki for all seasons.
+There you go, that’s a quick rundown on a Hawaiian-style recipe that every member of the family will love this summer.
+Now you now know what to prepare for a picnic or family trip to the beach.
+From kids to the kids at heart, they will all enjoy this delicious mixture of a little bit of sweetness and a little bit of spice!
+It’s grilled Hawaiian chicken teriyaki for all seasons.

-Did you love it or nah?
-We would love to hear it from you!
-Feel free to hit us with what you think.
+Do you love it?
+We’d love to hear what you think!
+Feel free to hit us with what your thoughts.
 We will totally appreciate it.